Siftah/get_iplayer/installation.md

 <a name="perlbrew"></a>
 ## Perlbrew

-get_iplayer 2.83+ is compatible with [Perlbrew](http://perlbrew.pl) on Linux/Unix/OS X.  Once you have activated the Perl installation you intend use for get_iplayer, use cpan or cpanm to install the necessary modules:
+get_iplayer 2.83+ is compatible with [Perlbrew](http://perlbrew.pl) on Linux/Unix/OS X.  Once you have activated the Perl installation you intend to use for get_iplayer, use cpan or cpanm to install the necessary modules:

-Required LWP module:

-`$ cpanm LWP`

-Optional modules for added functionality:

-`$ cpanm MP3::Info MP3::Tag XML::Simple`

-Optional modules for secure email:

-`$ cpanm Net::SMTP::SSL Authen::SASL Net::SMTP::TLS::ButMaintained`
+`$ cpanm LWP MP3::Info MP3::Tag XML::Simple Net::SMTP::SSL Authen::SASL Net::SMTP::TLS::ButMaintained`

 <a name="development"></a>
 ## Development Version